situ2001/demo-rollup-sourcemap-issue/README.md

 - Expected: babel transformed code ==sourcemap==> input code(in this case, js dist from `foo` package)
 - Actual: babel transformed code ==sourcemap==> source code of input code(in this case, ts code from `foo` package), not input code itself

+## How to fix

+Go to `./my-app/rollup.config.mjs` and set `inputSourceMap: false` in the babel plugin options.